21st-centuryman/Livermore-fetch/README.md

 ## ⇁  Introduction
 Welcome to Livermore fetch.

 The goal of this program is to fetch and process data from the yahoo finance api, then this will be processed using [polars](https://www.pola.rs/) to account for after market trading.
-I have yet to implement Polars.
-If I find the time I would love to add this addition.

 ## ⇁  Run
 Livermore-fetchs can be run in two modes, `pull` and `process`.
 Below are the output of the help commands: